Kaygijzen/Verkeersborden/README.md

 To get started create a Conda environment using the requirements_conda.txt file.
 When the env is created install all packages from the requirements.txt file.

 You will then be able to run the app.py correctly and access the printed url from your webbrowser.

+The directory "trainingModel" contains the datasets and code that were used for training